jwesemann/docker-jpwshd/README.md

 ## Startup-Hook

 The startup-hook is an implicite one.
-A standard Powershell profile "Microsoft.PowerShell_profile.ps1" willbe copied into the default directory (created in the Dockerfile) "/home/root/.config/powershell".
+A standard Powershell profile "Microsoft.PowerShell_profile.ps1" will be copied into the default directory (created in the Dockerfile) "/home/root/.config/powershell".

 The shell-code makes sure that the main functional loop will **only be started if no other instance** of a powershell is already running within its container.
 This behavior makes it possible to attach an interactive terminal into the running conatiner for debugging purposes.